a-yerzhyk/colorgame/README.md

 # colorgame
-This is a game, in which you need to guess the color witten in rgb() format.
+It is a game, where you need to guess the color witten in rgb() format.
+Idea of the game is not mine.